pulp-platform/ara/cheshire/sw/README.md

 # Build software for Cheshire Ara

-Compile the `.c` programs in this folder with:
+## Compile the vector code for Cheshire

+Compile the source files with the vector extension support enable:

 ```bash
 make chs-sw-all
 ```

-This command will copy the necessary source files into Cheshire's `sw/tests` directory and compile them with the support for vector extension.
+This command will also copy the necessary dependencies to `sw/tests` and enable the vector extension at compile time.